Thanks for subscribing!

 What is hard about opening your own e-commerce store, though, is getting traffic to it.

 You have to run ads, build up SEO traffic, or become a social media whiz to get people to visit your website.
 Of the people that actually do click to your site, few will buy.

 What's different about selling on online marketplaces is that the traffic problem is non-existent.
 Marketplaces like eBay and Amazon have millions of users, and if you can list your product on a marketplace where the userbase significantly overlaps your target audience, you have a business.

 Sure, you still have to get your products in front of these users, but this is a much simpler task than driving traffic to a brand new website.

-There are cases where starting your own e-commerce store is the best option for your business, but if an online marketplace is the direction you want to take, here are 10 of the best platforms with their pros and cons.
+There are cases where starting your own e-commerce store is the best option for your business, but if an online marketplace is the direction you want to take, here are 10 of the best online marketplace with their pros and cons.

 eBay has been a global marketplace since 1995 when it was first founded by Pierre Omidyar.
 Its headquarter location is in San Jose, CA where, over time, it has become one of the 10th largest online marketplaces in the world.

 You can sell both new and used products.
 Actually, a fun fact most people don’t know is that 81% of eBay’s sales consist of New Products.